The Global Citizen Festival is returning to New York City in September, and the philanthropic music festival has just released its 2017 lineup.

 Headliners for this year’s fest will be Stevie Wonder, Green Day, The Killers, The Lumineers and The Chainsmokers, who will be performing at the free concert in Central Park on Sept.
 23.

-In addition, the festival will also feature special guest performances from Pharrell Williams, Big Sean, Andra Day and Alessia Cara, with more performers to be announced over the coming weeks.
+In addition, the festival will also feature special guest performances from Pharrell Williams, Big Sean, Andra Day and Alessia Cara.

 The 2017 festival, notes the announcement, “will serve as a platform from which millions of Global Citizens around the world will demand that world leaders fulfill their obligation to take a stand around issues such as education, food security, healthcare, gender equality and sanitation.”